 Statistical analysis

 All statistical analyses were conducted using ‘R’ (Core Team 2013).
-We used a complete dataset of 2418 observations (for more details on the data cleaning process see electronic supplementary materials (ESM)).
-Data and code with which to generate our results are openly available via the Open Science Framework (see Data Accessibility).
+We used a complete dataset of 2418 observations.
+For more details on data cleaning see electronic supplementary materials (ESM).
+All data and code with which to generate our results are openly available via the Open Science Framework (see Data Accessibility).